silphid/jen/README.md

   render: ../infra
 - if: install
   do: install
-- exec: echo Hello world!
+- exec: echo "Hello world"
 actions:
   install:
   - if: myOption == some value